Universal cooling of quantum systems via randomized measurements: Cooling Protocol

 The co-rotating interaction necessarily increases the meter’s energy by transferring energy from the system (or keeps it constant in the rare case of the interaction time matching a full return of the excitation) since the meter is initialized in its ground state.
 Repeated meter resets then lead to cooling of the system.
 Indeed, it is well-known that a (partial) swap generated by the co-rotating terms is the unique unitary that leads to thermalization irrespective of initial system and meter states~\cite{scarani_2002_Phys.Rev.Lett._ThermalizingQuantumMachines,ziman_2002_Phys.Rev.A_DilutingQuantumInformation}.
 In contrast, the counter-rotating interaction describes the simultaneous excitation (or de-excitation) of both the system and the meter.
 This can lead to an increase in the energy of both parties due to the accumulation of negative energy in the interaction term $H_\text{SM}$.

 Incidentally, the single-qubit steering protocol of Ref.~\cite{roy_2020_Phys.Rev.Research_MeasurementinducedSteeringQuantum} realizes the counter-rotating interaction with $H_\text{SM}= H_{+-}$, assuming $\omega_\text{S}<0$ (while the co-rotating term is absent).
 Then the target state of the system qubit is identical to the initial state of the meter.
 While $|\!\!\downarrow\rangle$ is the ground state for the meter, it is the excited state for the system with $\omega_\text{S}<0$.
-As a result, the steering protocol leads to heating rather than cooling of the system qubit; see details in \cref{App:steering}, as well as Ref.~\cite{uppalapati_2024_AntithermalizationHeatingCooling}.
+As a result, the steering protocol leads to heating rather than cooling of the system qubit; see details in Appendix~\ref{App:steering}, as well as Ref.~\cite{uppalapati_2024_AntithermalizationHeatingCooling}.

 This example is important as it contradicts the naive expectation that fresh meters always form a zero-temperature bath that cools the system.
 It also elucidates the crucial role of resonant energy exchange for cooling when both co- and counter-rotating terms are present in the system-meter coupling.
 Indeed, within the RWA, the detrimental process of the ``counter-rotating heating'' is suppressed to first order in $\gamma$.
 We thus conjecture that our protocol is based on effectively realizing system-meter interactions in the RWA.
-The RWA is valid under the following conditions (see also \cref{app:rwa_validity}):
+The RWA is valid under the following conditions (see also Appendix~\ref{app:rwa_validity}):

+Note that the resonance condition \eqref{eq:rwa2_resonance} together with Eq.~\eqref{eq:rwa1_weak_coupling} implies the more familiar weak coupling condition $\gamma \ll \abs{\omega_\text{S}}$ (up to an irrelevant factor of $2$).
+Equation \eqref{eq:rwa1_weak_coupling} highlights the fact that the RWA is a perturbative treatment of the coupling between system and meter, i.e., the coupling strength $\gamma$ has to be compared to the uncoupled Hamiltonian $H_\text{S}+H_\text{M}$, cf. Appendix~\ref{app:rwa_validity}.
 With the energy gap $\omega_\text{S}$ unknown and $\omega_\text{M}$ chosen randomly, the resonance condition~\eqref{eq:rwa2_resonance} will only be fulfilled sometimes.
-This suggests that the requirements of weak coupling \eqref{eq:rwa1_weak_coupling} and long interaction times \eqref{eq:rwa3_time}, already identified in our discussion of Fig.~\ref{fig:tls_3panels} above, are sufficient to effectively ensure the RWA.
+This suggests that the requirements of weak coupling, Eq.~\eqref{eq:rwa1_weak_coupling}, and long interaction times, Eq.~\eqref{eq:rwa3_time}, already identified in our discussion of Fig.~\ref{fig:tls_3panels} above, are sufficient to effectively ensure the RWA.
 We analyze this in detail below.